alexeysas/sdc-vehicle-detection-and-tracking/writeup_template.md

 ### Features evaluations

 To detect and recognize cars on the video stream firstly we need to figure out relevant car features.
-Firstly, we explored dataset and extracted simple feature like color Spatial bins of Color: code can be found in line 4 of the [a code](sdc-vehicle-detection-and-tracking.ipynb)
+Firstly, we explored dataset and extracted simple feature like spatial bins of colors: code can be found in In 2 of the [a project code](sdc-vehicle-detection-and-tracking.ipynb)

-I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+Addtitionaly, we can use color histogram feature using diffeernt color spaces.
+Here is histogram feature visualization for car and non-car images:

-![alt text][image1]
+![alt text][image2]

-![alt text][image3]
+However these features ignores shape information - so we need a way to include shape information as well.

 ### Histogram of Oriented Gradients (HOG) features